 So the rule will look like this:

 This is how you can set up Requestly to gain complete control over your network traffic.
+You can also use Requestly to intercept and modify network traffic by using its desktop app.
 I hope this article helped you to simplify your web debugging process.

 More about Next.js: https://nextjs.org/